m5b/ICS32/_sources/assignments/a3a.md

 ```

-Although the sample code that I have supplied does have some error handling, you will likely want to attend to the various errors that can arise when connecting to remote API's more gracefully than what I have supplied.
-Therefore, you will need to understand the different types of errors that occur when communicating over HTTP.
+Although the sample code that I have supplied does have some error handling, you will likely want to attend to the various errors that can arise when connecting to remote API's more gracefully than what I have included here.
+You will need to understand the different types of errors that occur when communicating over HTTP.
 Many different conditions can arise that your program may or may not need to communicate to your end user.
-For example, an invalid API key requires a different set of action than the remote server going down.
+For example, an invalid API key requires a different set of action than the API service going down.
 Therefore, your OpenWeather class should be able to cleanly handle and inform a user about the following conditions:

 * Loss of local connection to the Internet
 * 404 or 503 HTTP response codes (indicating that the remote API is unavailable)